 Factual error: Twice in the film it is made clear that the Pym particle works by reducing the space between atoms in order to shrink an object, and by increasing it to enlarge them.
 This means that the object will weigh the same, whether shrunk or enlarged - it cannot be otherwise.
 A 90kg man the size of an ant would punch a hole through any surface upon which he stood (and couldn't ride ants), Doctor Pym has been walking about with a 60 tonne tank in his pocket, Darren Cross lifts a full grown sheep between finger and thumb, and the supersized Thomas The Tank Engine would be far too light to crush the police car (in fact it would float harmlessly away as it would probably weigh less than the air it displaced).

 Factual error: After Watney patches the blow out of one of the HAB's airlocks with plastic sheeting, tie down straps, and duct tape, he pressurizes the HAB and the plastic sheeting pushes out like an inflated balloon.
 Assuming the plastic and duct tape would hold this is correct, however the plastic would be much more taut given the pressure difference inside and outside.
-The real mistake is later in the scene during a sand storm the plastic flops in and out.
-The plastic would remain tautly inflated, since the inside pressure is much greater than outside, and since the HAB is airtight the storm would have no equalizing effect to cause the plastic to be sucked inward.

 Revealing mistake: Inside Jurassic World's main control room, Chris Pratt looks at a view screen depicting a paramilitary team tracking down the escaped I-Rex.
 In an homage to the film Aliens, the screen is complete with POV cam footage and heart rate monitors.
 Unfortunately, the FX team didn't catch the fact that all four people are shown having identical heart rates.
 Ridley Scott made the same mistake in Prometheus.
 (00:44:00)

 Factual error: At the beginning, the film is set in 1995 only for a brief few minutes.
 Then, it goes on to say "15 years later."
 This brings us to 2010.
 In 2010, the latest iPhone was the 4.
 However, throughout this film, nearly every iPhone shown (quite a few) appears to be an iPhone 5s.
 This is obvious by the rectangular body with fingerprint sensor.
 In addition, in some places the latest iPads are used, the iPad Air 2 and the iPad mini 3 - These were released in 2013 and beyond.
 Finally, although I am not 100% sure, towards the end of the film as the woman steps in to the car for the final time on the hill next to the boat, it appears she is wearing a gold Apple Watch or other smart-watch which was released later than 2010.